Planning minors and majors

 - bear in mind the scheduling of any additional elective mathematics or statistics units that you may wish to take beyond those requirements.

-The ordered List of units offered on the left-hand menu may also assist you in this selsction process.
+The ordered List of units offered on the left-hand menu may also assist you in this selection process.

 Some recommendations on when compulsory units are normally taken, and some advice on which combinations of elective units are appropriate, are provided below.
 It is strongly recommended that students considering other unit combinations discuss these prior to enrolment with the relevant coordinators (listed below), or ask at Science Student Services.